Quantitative stochastic homogenization and large-scale regularity: The dual subadditive quantity nu*

-In view of~\eqref{e.Jsplitting}, the estimate~\eqref{e.subadderror} can be thought of as two separate estimates (one for each of the subadditive quantities $\nu$ and $\nu^*$).
+In view of~\eqref{e.Jsplitting}, the estimate~\eqref{e.subadderror} can be thought of as two separate estimates, one for each of the subadditive quantities $\nu$ and $\nu^*$.
 However, it is better to think of it as just one estimate for the ``convex duality defect'' $J(U,p,\ahom p)$, as we discussed above, because this is how we prove it.
-Since this simple observation lies at the core of our analysis throughout this section, we formalize it next.
+Since this simple observation is central to our strategy, we formalize it next.

 \begin{lemma} There exists a constant~$C(d,\Lambda)<\infty$ such that, for every symmetric matrix $\tilde{\a}\in \R^{d\times d}$ satisfying

 and every bounded Lipschitz domain $U\subseteq\Rd$, we have

 \end{lemma} \begin{proof} Denote